pscedu/pegasus-psc/README.md

 # Cerebras ModelZoo Training Workflow

-This Pegasus workflow validates, compiles and trains the model as part of a single worklfow setup to run on Neocortex.
+This Pegasus workflow validates, compiles and trains the model using Tensor Flow as part of a single worklfow setup to run on Neocortex.

 [Running Jobs on Neocortex]([https://datacarpentry.org/wrangling-genomics/05-automation/index.html](https://portal.neocortex.psc.edu/docs/running-jobs.html))